 The facility has platforms for protein expression in E. coli (large-scale incubators at different temperatures), in insect cells using the baculovirus system, and for protein expression in mammalian cells (large roller-bottle incubator with a capacity for 90 bottles).

 A variety of chromatography steps - including affinity, ion exchange and size exclusion chromatography - can be performed on different Akta and BioRad systems.

 The facility offers a variety of biophysical techniques to characterise macromolecular properties and interactions.
 These include:

-The facility has access to an automated high-throughput crystallization screening platform.
-Crystallization conditions can be screened for in 96-well format in 100-200 nanoliter droplets.
-Plates are prepared by (nanoliter) liquid handling robots and crystallization trials are visualized over time by automated imaging systems at 4 °C and 20 °C; results are accessible via web-servers.
+The facility has access to an automated high-throughput crystallisation screening platform.
+Crystallisation conditions can be screened for in 96-well format in 100-200 nanoliter droplets.
+Plates are prepared by (nanoliter) liquid handling robots and crystallisation trials are visualized over time by automated imaging systems at 4 °C and 20 °C; results are accessible via web-servers.

 The Netherlands Cancer Institute/Antoni van Leeuwenhoek hospital (NKI/AvL) is conveniently situated at the south-west side of Amsterdam.
-From Schiphol airport It is about 15 minutes drive to the institute (bus or car) or 7 minutes by train (to Amsterdam Lelylaan station, followed by a 15 min. walk).
+From Schiphol airport, it is about 15 minutes drive to the institute (bus or car) or 7 minutes by train (to Amsterdam Lelylaan station, followed by a 15 minute walk).
 From the institute it is easy to connect to Amsterdam city centre via tram, bus or train.
-More details can be found at the NKI website:
+More details can be found at the NKI website.